Azure/azure-sdk/docs/java/introduction.md

 ### Exceptions

 Error handling is an important aspect of implementing a client library.
 It is the primary method by which problems are communicated to the consumer.
-There are two methods by which errors are reported to the consumer.
-Either the method throws an exception, or the method returns an error code (or value) as its return value, which the consumer must then check.
-In this section we refer to "producing an error" to mean throwing an exception, and "an error" to be the error value or exception object.
+We convey errors to developers by throwing appropriate exceptions from our service methods.

 {% include requirement/MUST id="java-errors-http-request-failed" %} throw an exception when any HTTP request fails with an HTTP status code that is not defined by the service/Swagger as a successful status code.

 {% include requirement/MUST id="java-errors-unchecked-exceptions" %} use unchecked exceptions.
 Java offers checked and unchecked exceptions, where checked exceptions force the user to introduce verbose `try .. catch` code blocks and handle each specified exception.
 Unchecked exceptions avoid verbosity and improve scalability issues inherent with checked exceptions in large apps.

 In the case of a higher-level method that produces multiple HTTP requests, either the last exception or an aggregate exception of all failures should be produced.